Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ### Will one model be hotter than another?

-No. All three Ausbeds mattresses have the same 5cm natural latex layer.
+No. All three Ausbeds mattresses have a 5cm natural latex layer.
 The Cloud has more micro springs, Aurora has fewer, Cooper has none – but springs don't store heat.

 ---